Always a Bride (1940 film)

-Always a Bride is a 1940 comedy film directed by Noel M. Smith and starring Rosemary Lane and George Reeves.
+Always a Bride is a 1940 American comedy film directed by Noel M. Smith and starring Rosemary Lane, George Reeves and John Eldredge.
+It was produced and distributed by Warner Brothers as a second feature.

-Plot summary
+Plot

-Wealthy Alice Bond (Rosemary Lane), dissatisfied with her dishwater-dull fiancé Marshall Winkler (John Eldridge), throws him over in favor of Michael Stevens (George Reeves).
+Wealthy Alice Bond, dissatisfied with her dull fiancé Marshall Winkler, discards him in favor of Michael Stevens.
 To make certain that her new beau will be acceptable to her parents, Alice contrives to have Michael enter a mayoral campaign.
 As election day draws close, criminals complicate matters.